▣ TYPE: Exhibition

 ▨ CLIENT: Wellcome Collection

-▦ METHODOLOGY: Material research / 1:1 prototyping / Circular Economy
+▦ METHODOLOGY: Material Research / 1:1 Prototyping / Circular Economy

 ▥ COLLABORATORS: Wolfe Hall / Mollie McMillen / Mark Harrington / MER / Zelfo / Loam Project

 The cultural sector produces high levels of waste as a result of its temporary, ever-changing installations.
 These exhibitions are produced using metal studs, plasterboard, MDF, plywood and plastics: materials that are carbon intensive to produce, include lots of glues, offgas different chemical compounds and that are difficult to reuse or recycle.
 Huge volumes of these short-lived materials are then sent immediately to landfill.
+A fundamental focus of the design proposal was the substitution of carbon intensive technical materials with regenerative resources and materials from the biosphere, as well as the reuse of materials and furniture from past exhibitions.

+'Thirst: In Search of Freshwater' was a major exhibition design in partnership with Wellcome Collection and developed in collaboration with Wolfe Hall, exploring humanity’s vital connection with freshwater.
 The design explicitly centres innovative plant-based materials grown in wetlands, that depend on water and also foster wetland ecosystems in return.
 These plant-based materials absorb and store natural carbon, and are an excellent substitute to the petro-chemical based materials that dominate the construction industry.

 The thatched display to the entrance is a showcase of the many wetland plants used to produce innovative sheet materials used through the exhibition.
 The thatched wall includes UK-sourced plants such as reeds, rushes and grasses bound together by master thatcher Mark Harrington and expert weaver Mollie McMillen.
 The temporary walls inside the gallery are lined with boards made from wetland fibres, hemp, wheat and straw.
 The signage in the entrance and in the gallery is stoneware made with London clay pigment collected from SW2.